Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 ![Figure 42](figure42.png)
 ![Figure 43](figure43.png)
 ![Figure 45](figure45.png)
-- If a renewable resource is over-harvested, it comes a nonrenewable resource.
+- If a renewable resource is over-harvested, it becomes a nonrenewable resource.
 - Nonrenewable resources are stock-limited.
 The entire stock is available at once and can be extracted at any rate.
 But the faster the extraction, the shorter the lifetime of the resource.
 - Renewable resources are flow-limited.
-The resource can support extraction indefinitely but for only as long as the outflow rate is equal to the regeneration rate.
+The resource can support extraction indefinitely but for only as long as the outflow rate is equal to the inflow/regeneration rate.
 - Three possible outcomes of renewable resource systems
     1. Overshoot and adjust to a sustainable equilibrium.
     2. Overshoot beyond equilibrium followed by oscillations around it.
     3. Overshoot followed by collapse of the resource and the systems that depend on it.
-- Which outcome occurs is dependent on two things
+- Which outcome occurs depends on two things
     1. The critical threshold beyond which the resource’s ability to regenerate itself is damaged.
     2. The rapidity and effectiveness of the balancing feedback loop.
 - Neither nonrenewable nor renewable limits to growth allow a physical stock to grow forever, but the constraints they impose are different.
 The difference comes because of the difference between stocks and flows.